RicardoCoelho8/Ballerina_Park_Management_System/GrafanaK6Tests/RESULTS.md

 ## HTTP/1.1 vs HTTP/2.0

 Analysing the results, in terms of load tests no pattern can be detected, sometimes the use of HTTP/2 brings advantages and sometimes not, even though there is no significant difference between the versions of the HTTP protocol.
-As far as stress tests are concerned, it can be seen that there is a limitation to HTTP/2 and its capacity drops by an average of 40%.
+As far as stress tests are concerned, it can be seen that with HTTP/2 the applications can handle more requests as expected since it has features that allow the server to handle more requests at the same time.

 ## Conclusion